 The three kids locked their eyes on the prize.
 Who was going to be the lucky kid to get the first bite?

 Like a good mom, she wanted to split it evenly between the kids so there would be no bickering.
-She attempted to break the ice-cream cookie sandwich into smaller parts, but it was frozen solid.
+She tried to break the ice-cream cookie sandwich into smaller parts, but it was frozen solid.

 “Awwhhhh,” I said, “What about the other two little guys?”